 - Promote Social Awareness: According to the Collaborative for Academic, Social, and Emotional Learning (CASEL), the four central areas of social awareness include perspective-taking, empathy, appreciating diversity, and respect for others.
 Morning meetings teach all of these skills and also give students opportunities to practice them in real-life situations.

 - Encourage Positive Behavior Toward Others: Morning meetings promote a positive school culture where everyone’s voice and opinions matter.
 This in turn creates a norm around the need to respect others.

 The key to successful morning meetings is consistency.
 Morning meetings must become a normal and expected part of the school day for maximum effectiveness.
 It may take some time to find a rhythm, but once it’s established, you should see fewer behavior issues, stronger connections with and between students, and ready-to-learn students.

 Morning meetings are much more than just “free” or social time.
 Spending 20 minutes at the start of the school day to help students talk through issues they may be having and practice social and emotional skills can have positive effects on their academic achievement.

 Interested in learning more?
-Contact our experts at Aperture Education.
+Contact our experts at Aperture Education through form below.